009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 We want to implement the features in our speech assistant listed below:

    * Recognize simple question e. g.
 "How are you", "What is your name?" or „Hello Hal, tell me a joke“
-   * Give information about the weather „Hello Hal, hows the weather today?“
+   * Give information about the weather „Hello Hal, how's the weather today?“
    * Give information about the time
    * Open a browser (google.com)
    * Set an alarm